+Mentoring and Advising.
 Communication faculty members serve as faculty advisors to all COMM majors, to provide mentoring, research opportunities, and advising for graduate study.
 Professional staff serving as Academic Advisors are available to assist current and prospective Communication majors with questions related to course scheduling and planning, Major and General Education requirements, department and CLAS policies and procedures, and graduation requirements.
 Academic advisors can also provide assistance with course enrollment issues.